willows white anaesthesia logo

 In doing so they will take in to account the age, breed, temperament of a pet as well as any conditions they may suffer from and the type of procedure to be performed.

-What is an Anaesthetic?
+What is anaesthetic?

-Whilst under general anaesthesia patients will be continuously monitored by a dedicated Veterinary Nurse and supervised by an Anaesthetist.
+Whilst under general anaesthesia patients will be continuously monitored by a dedicated Veterinary Nurse and supervised by an anaesthetist.
 Advanced monitoring equipment is used to control your pet’s vital signs and every effort will be made to keep your pet warm and pain free under anaesthesia.
 Our aim is to keep the duration of procedure and anaesthesia to a minimum and to ensure that our patients remain comfortable at all times, whatever their problems may be.

-Why does my Pet need to be Anaesthetised?
+Why does my pet need to be anaesthetised?

 As with humans, many procedures, including surgeries, cannot be performed on a conscious or sedated patient.
 A pet will need to be unconscious and pain free to allow the surgeon(s) to perform the procedure.
 For older or very unwell animals general anaesthesia is considered to be safer then sedation.
+In veterinary medicine sometimes anaesthesia needs to be performed to keep your pet still for prolonged periods of time (for example an MRI or dental procedure).

-At Willows we aim to provide the best care for your pet at all times whilst minimising the risks associated with general anaesthesia.
+At Willows we aim to provide the best care for your pet at all times by minimising the risks associated with general anaesthesia.
 For the duration of the general anaesthesia, patients will be connected to an anaesthetic machine where they will be closely observed by highly trained veterinary anaesthesia staff.
 The advanced monitoring equipment at Willows which enables the constant measurement of pulse rate, heart rate and rhythm (electrocardiography or ECG), respiratory rate, body temperature, blood pressure, oxygenation of blood, carbon dioxide levels and much more.

 Our highly skilled team will also monitor your pet’s pulses, gum (mucous membrane) colour, position of the eye and reflex activity to determine the depth of anaesthesia.
 All the readings and observations obtained are recorded every five minutes, to help anticipate any problems before they occur.
 If there are any concerns, an anaesthetist will take the necessary actions to bring all parameters back to the normal levels as promptly as possible.

-• Cats should be kept inside the night before the procedure to prevent them eating food from elsewhere, and to make it easy to find them in the morning!
+• Cats should be kept inside the night before the procedure to prevent them eating food from elsewhere, and to make it easy to find them in the morning.

-• Watch out for any signs of illness not related to the procedure that is to be carried out, and let the Vet or Nurse know if you have any concerns
+• Watch out for any signs of illness not related to the procedure that is to be carried out, and let the vet or nurse know if you have any concerns.

-• Have a note of your pet’s current medication, including over-the-counter preparations, and make sure that the Vet or Nurse are aware of these at the time of admission.
+• Have a note of your pet’s current medication, including over-the-counter preparations, and make sure that the vet or nurse are aware of these at the time of admission.

 willows-paw-vet-icon

-What can I do for my Pet after a General Anaesthetic?
+What can I do for my pet after a general anaesthetic?

-• Do not let cats go outside until the next day, as their balance may not be back to normal
+• Do not let cats go outside until the next day, as their balance may not be back to normal.

-• Follow the condition specific instructions provided by your Vet for medication and general care.
+• Follow the condition specific instructions provided by your vet for medication and general care.

 To save this page as a PDF, click the button and make sure “Save as PDF” is selected.